-3.2.1 - Definitions You Should Know
+3.2.1 - Definitions you should know

-Gross Vehicle Weight Rating (GVWR).
-The value specified by the manufacturer as the loaded weight of a single vehicle.

-Gross Combination Weight Rating (GCWR).
-The value specified by the manufacturer as the loaded weight of a combination (articulated) vehicle.
-In the absence of a value specified by the manufacturer, GCWR will be determined by adding the GVWR of the power unit and the total weight of the towed unit and any load thereon.
+- Gross Vehicle Weight Rating (GVWR).
+The value specified by the manufacturer as the loaded weight of a single vehicle. - Gross Combination Weight Rating (GCWR).
+The value specified by the manufacturer of the power unit, if the value is displayed on the Federal Motor Vehicle Safety Standard (FMVSS) certification label; or the sum of the gross vehicle weight ratings (GVWRs) or the gross vehicle weights (GVWs) of the power unit and the towed unit(s), or any combination thereof, that produces the highest value.

+(The underlined and italicized text above is for use by roadside enforcement only to determine whether the driver/vehicle is subject to CDL regulations.
+It is not used to determine whether a vehicle is representative for the purposes of Skills testing).

-Axle Weight.
-The weight transmitted to the ground by one axle or one set of axles.
+- ✓ Axle Weight.
+The weight transmitted to the ground by one axle or one set of axles. - ✓ Tire Load.

-Tire Load.
 The maximum safe weight a tire can carry at a specified pressure.
-This rating is stated on the side of each tire.

-Suspension Systems.
-Suspension systems have a manufacturer's weight capacity rating.

-Coupling Device Capacity.
+This rating is stated on the side of each tire. - ✓ Suspension Systems.
+Suspension systems have a manufacturer's weight capacity rating. - ✓ Coupling Device Capacity.
 Coupling devices are rated for the maximum weight they can pull and/or carry.

-3.2.2 - Legal Weight Limits
+3.2.2 - Legal weight limits